 The WRF model physics does not predict sea-surface temperature, vegetation fraction, albedo and sea ice.
-For long simulations, the model provides an alternative to read in the data and update these fields.
+For long simulations, the model provides an alternative to read in the time-varying data and update these fields.
 In order to use this option, one must have access to time-varying SST and sea ice fields.
 Twelve monthly values vegetation fraction and albedo are available from the geogrid program.
-Once these fields are processed via WPS, one may activate the following options before running program real.exe and wrf.exe:
+Once these fields are processed via WPS, one may activate the following options in namelist record &time_control before running program real.exe and wrf.exe:

 '''

-sst_update = 1
+sst_update = 1 in & physics

+io_form_auxinput4 = 2

 auxinput4_inname = "wrflowinp_d<domain>" (created by real.exe)

 auxinput4_interval = 360, 360, 360,

 '''

-l.
-Using Adaptive Time Stepping
+I. Using Adaptive Time Stepping